NamTranDev/DesignPattern/README.md

 ## Decorator Pattern

 ###### " Attach additional responsibilities to an object dynamically.
-Decorators provide a flexible alternative to subclassing for extending functionality. "
+Decorators provide a flexible alternative to subclassing for extending functionality "

 <img src="image/design-patterns-decorator-diagram.png" />

 ## Factory Method Pattern

 ###### " Factory Method is a creational design pattern that Define an interface for creating an object, but let subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses. "
+Factory Method lets a class defer instantiation to subclasses "

 <img src="image/design-patterns-factory-diagram.png" />